What are the advantages and disadvantages of anaerobic digestion vs composting is a question asked by a large number of people.

 Advantages of Anaerobic Digestion

-- It is a net energy producing process which produces renewable energy in the form of biogas.
+- It is a net energy-producing process that produces renewable energy in the form of biogas.

-- It sanitizes the feedstock/ waste which is put through it, as long as the temperature is held above a required temperature for a pre-defined time period.
+- It sanitizes the feedstock/ waste which is put through it, as long as the temperature is held above a required temperature for a pre-defined time period (pasteurized).

 - It is much less likely to cause environmental pollution than spreading untreated organic waste on land.